alessandrofama/wwise-godot-integration/README.md

 ## License

-Wwise is a commercial audio middleware so you must get a license in order to use it in your projects.
+Wwise is a commercial audio middleware so you must get a license in order to use it in your commercial projects.
 Please visit https://www.audiokinetic.com/pricing/ for details.

-The integration files, code and scripts are released under MIT license.
-This means you can use the integration in your projects (commercial or not), for free.
+The integration files, code and scripts in this repo are released under the MIT license.